jules2689/personal_dashboard/README.md

 Currently grabs your recently read books

 #### Social Media
-Current supported tracking the number of twitter followers over time.
+Current supported tracking the number of Twitter followers over time.

+#### Meditation
+Scrapes Headspace for your profile and pulls in the information

 Setup
 ---